Sebastiaan-Alvarez-Rodriguez/SwarmTorrent/INTEL.md

 ./tracker -p 2323
 ```

-Make a torrentfile for the testfile:
+In a separate terminal, make a torrentfile for the testfile:
 ```bash
 ./peer make -i test/dl_src/a.out -o test/tfs/a.tf -t TCP:4:2323:127.0.0.1
 ```